rabracho/me/README.md

 # Mission

-The goal of this page is to galvanize a sustainable growth opportunity in a change-focused role with a team that is motivated and hungry for optimization.
+The goal of this page is to galvanize an opportunity in a change-focused role with a team that is motivated and hungry for optimization.

 [Standard Resume](Résumé/Standard.pdf)